peeter3/unity/sermons/easter/2016-03-27-sermon-easter-main-service-1Co-15_19-26.md

 ## Introit [Ps 999:9-9; antiphon: Ps 999:9]

+> I will sing to the LORD, for he has triumphed | gloriously;*
-> Salvation belongs | to the LORD;*
+> the horse and his rider he has thrown in- | to the sea.
+> The LORD is my strength | and my song,*
+> and he has become my sal- | vation;
+> Your right hand, O LORD, glorious | in power,*
+> your right hand, O LORD, shatters the | enemy.
+> You have led in your steadfast love the people whom you | have redeemed;*
+> you have guided them by your strength to your ho- | ly abode.
-> your blessing be on your | people!.
+> You will bring them in and plant them on your own | mountain,*
+> the place, O LORD, which you have made for | your abode,
+> the sanctuary, O LORD, which your hands have es- | tablished.*
+> The LORD will reign forever and | ever.

 ## Collect

-Almighty God;
+O God, for our redemption You gave Your only-begotten Son to the death of the cross and by His glorious resurrection delivered us from the power of the enemy.
+Grant that all our sin may be drowned through daily repentance and that day by day we may arise to live before You in righteousness and purity forever;
-through Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.
+through Jesus Christ, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.

 ## Hymns